nicm42/100-days-of-code-v2/log4.md

 **Day 32: 25th August 2021**
 The tutorial finally go to the point where we're creating a sub-theme based on a design.
 I was wondering how you had more than one thing on a page and this will answer the question.
 When I get to that part of the tutorial (the end, presumably).
 But I've left myself something to look forward to tomorrow.

+**Day 33: 26th August 2021**
+Finished the Drupal theming tutorial!
+Most of it was about blocks and views, the CSS just make it look pretty and moved some things around.
+Although one bit wasn't in the right place, but it turns out that's due to the CSS.
+And it's all floats and I didn't want to go there.
+I can see all the possibilities, but there's so much in there you can do.
+Next I need to read some documentation and try making a simple site myself.